 Atienna watched them as they slammed their fists against the tablecloth and pointed their utensils at each other’s throats.
 Despite their raised voices, they did not draw the eyes of those seated around them.
 It was difficult to hear anyone in this large dining hall, after all.
-The clay walls that rose around them ended in an arch above their heads.
-It was an arch that threw back their voices tenfold.
+The clay walls that rose around them ended in an arch above their heads—an arch that threw back their voices tenfold.
 A whisper became a shout.
 A pleasant comment, a booming exclamation.

 Atienna glanced back down at the book she’d hidden under the cloth.
 It rested on her lap, open, beckoning her to delve into its pages once more.
 One more page, it said.
 If not that, one more paragraph.
 Or one more sentence.

 It was difficult to read in this dimly lit hall.
 The only light present came from the streams of vitae that ran parallel along the floors beside the wall.
-At the bank of the rivers of light grew vibrant star-shaped flowers and twisting vines.
-Atienna knew that these rivers ran out from the building to a large vitae pool outside.
-The streams continued out from this pool and stretched into a river reaching all the way to their neighboring country of Gemini.
+At the bank of those glowing vitae grew vibrant star-shaped flowers and twisting vines.
+These rivers ran out from the building to a large vitae pool outside and continued out from this pool into a river reaching all the way to their neighboring country of Gemini.

-Legend had it that their Ancestor, Virgo, had purposefully built the dining hall around the vitae streams.
+Legend had it that their Ancestor Virgo had purposefully built the dining hall around these vitae streams.
 For what reason?
 Atienna wondered quite often.
 Perhaps it was to not disturb the natural order of things.
 Or perhaps it was for something else.

 “What do we look like now that we’ve chosen to do nothing?!”

-Atienna slowly lifted her gaze up to her brother who sat across from her.
+Atienna slowly lifted her gaze to her brother sitting across from her.
 Despite the brightly woven and beautifully patterned yellow and green formal robes he wore, he looked anything but elegant and courtly.
 His eyes were wide and irate, his dark skin glistening with sweat.

 “The Sagittarians were our allies during the Reservoir War!
 How can you agree with the Council’s decision to deny their request for aid?”